akazemian/Engineered_Models/README.md

 model(X)
 ```

-- Alternatively, open the call_model notebook and initialize the model uing the provided code blocks.
+- Alternatively, open the call_model.ipynb notebook and initialize the model uing the provided code blocks.